-If you are having continuing problems with anti-social behaviour, whether you are a resident, business or a community group, and are unhappy with the response from the agency / agencies dealing with your case, you can use what is called the 'Community Trigger' to have the case reviewed.
-You can even do so on behalf of someone else who has been a victim, though you must have their consent first.
+If you are having continuing problems with anti-social behaviour, whether you are a resident, business or a community group, and are unhappy with the response from the agency/agencies dealing with your case, you can use what is called the 'Community Trigger' to have the case reviewed.
+You can even do so on behalf of someone else who has been a victim, although you must have their consent first.

 The Community Trigger is designed to deal with persistent anti-social behaviour.